dgwarlug47/notes2/content/blog/Mathemathics/Cantor/(1891) About an elementary question of the theory of diversity.md

 ---
-title: About an elementary question of the theory of diversity [Set Theory]
+title: About an elementary question of the theory of diversity
 order: 3
 types: Hard Sciences
+publishDate: 2025-03-09
 ----

+# Memory Trigger

+1. Larget Infinity
+2. Ordinal number concept

 # Cardinal numbers